Floer homotopy theory and degenerate Lagrangian intersections: Steenrod squares on Lagrangian Floer cohomology

-Moreover, if we suppose in addition that $\Lambda'$ is a framed brane structure for $(L_0,L_1')$, then $(L_0,L_1)$ has a framed brane structure $\Lambda$ determined in a natural way from $\Lambda'$ and the Hamiltonian deformation $\phi^{-1}_H$.
+Finally, if we assume in addition that $\Lambda'$ is a framed brane structure for $(L_0,L_1')$, then $(L_0,L_1)$ has a framed brane structure $\Lambda$ determined in a natural way from $\Lambda'$ and $\phi^{-1}_H$.
 The upshot is that we have an equivalence of Floer homotopy types:

-We have just described the equivalence between the non-Hamiltonian perturbed framework and the Hamiltonian perturbed framework for Lagrangian Floer theory.
-The reason we are belaboring this point is because the constructions in this section are more easily described in the non-Hamiltonian perturbed framework.
+\begin{rem} We have just described the equivalence between the non-Hamiltonian perturbed framework and the Hamiltonian perturbed framework for Lagrangian Floer theory.
+The reason we are belaboring this point is because the constructions in this section are more easily described in the non-Hamiltonian perturbed framework. \end{rem}